Details of Trump’s Nuclear Battleship Emerge in New Navy Shipbuilding Blueprint

 The plan does not provide cost estimates, displacement figures, crew size, or a construction timeline for the battleships, but the inclusion of the program marks one of the most dramatic shifts in U.S. naval force structure planning in decades.

-The Navy’s newest Shipbuilding Plan lays out a sweeping 30-year roadmap to expand the fleet under the Trump administration’s “Golden Fleet” initiative, including a massive $65.8 billion shipbuilding request for FY2027 alone.
+The Navy’s newest Shipbuilding Plan lays out a sweeping 30-year roadmap to expand the fleet, including a massive $65.8 billion shipbuilding request for FY2027 alone.
 The plan calls for 34 manned ships and five unmanned platforms next year, while the broader five-year defense plan seeks 122 manned vessels and 63 unmanned systems.

 The Navy says the effort is aimed at reversing decades of stagnation as the fleet remains stuck at 291 battle force ships — well below the statutory requirement of 355.